 Nepal and the Democratic Socialist Republic of Sri Lanka established diplomatic relations on 1 July 1957.
 Relations between the two countries are marked by goodwill, mutual understanding and cooperation.
-Nepal opened an Honorary Consulate General in Colombo in 1975 and established Embassy in 1995.
+Nepal opened an Honorary Consulate General in Colombo in 1975 and the Embassy of Nepal was established in Colombo in 1995.
 Sri Lanka has a residential Embassy in Kathmandu since 1993.
-Both Nepal and Sri Lanka celebrated the 60th Year of the establishment of diplomatic relations between the two countries.
+Nepal and Sri Lanka celebrated the 60th Year of the establishment of diplomatic relations between the two countries in 2017.

-During the State Visit of the president of Sri Lanka to Nepal in March 2009, Nepal and Sri Lanka signed an agreement on the establishment of a Joint Commission at the level of Foreign Ministers of both countries.
-The provisions of the Agreement include the cooperation in the areas of trade, finance, agriculture, industry and development of infrastructure, science and technology, investment and other matters mutually agreed upon.
+During the state visit of the president of Sri Lanka His Excellency Mahinda Rajapaksa to Nepal in March 2009, Nepal and Sri Lanka signed an agreement on the establishment of a Joint Commission at the level of Foreign Ministers of both countries.
+The Joint Commission looks after the areas of trade, finance, agriculture, industry and development of infrastructure, science and technology, investment and other areas mutually agreed upon.

-Value in ‘000 NRs.
+Value in -000 NRS.

 |Year||Imports from Sri Lanka||Exports to Sri Lanka||Trade Balance|

-Source: – Trade and Export Promotion Center, GON, 2016
+Source: – Trade and Export Promotion Center, GON, 2019

 Lumbini, the birth place of Shakyamuni Buddha and one of the holiest destinations for the Buddhists from around the world, has been attracting the Buddhist pilgrims from Sri Lanka every year.
 The Government of Sri Lankan remains supportive to Nepal’s efforts to further develop Lumbini as the fountain of World Peace.
 Sri Lanka has also built a Monastery and a Rest House Complex in Lumbini.